MenteeBot

 For communications, the MenteeBot relies on Wi-Fi.
 This connectivity stack ensures the robot can communicate with cloud services, local smart home devices, mobile apps, and other networked systems in its environment.

-LLM-based cognitive mapping + Sim2Real reinforcement learning serves as the computational brain, processing sensor data, making navigation decisions, and orchestrating the robot's autonomous behaviors.
+Sim2Real learning for gait and hand movement; NeRF-based real-time 3D mapping/localization; dynamic navigation; Large Language Models for cognitive mapping and advanced task execution serves as the computational brain, processing sensor data, making navigation decisions, and orchestrating the robot's autonomous behaviors.
 The quality of this AI platform directly influences how well the robot handles novel situations, adapts to changes in its environment, and improves its performance over time through learning.

 Voice — Voice Interaction